weichuanchuan/llm-phishing-detector/README.md

 ### Prerequisites
 - Docker and Docker Compose
 - A mail server for sending/receiving emails
-- An OpenRouter API key for LLM access
+- An OpenAI API key for LLM access

 ### Docker Compose Installation